 The banister often times sets or reflects the style (mood and tone) of the house.
-All of the stair components come together to make that statement of style and the staircase is typically located near or in view of the main house entrance.
+All of the stair components come together to make that statement of style with the staircase typically located near or in view of the main house entrance.

 (Box Newel) – A box post is typically square but can be rectangular.
 They are often adorned with different applied trim and might have recessed panels with added plinths.

-A) Wall fasteners for handrail usually holding the handrail off of the wall at least 1 1/2″ for finger grip.
+A) Wall fasteners for handrail usually holding the handrail off of the wall at least 1 1/2″ for finger clearance.
 Wall brackets are usually metal and designed for structure as well as aesthetics.